 Status message of an decoder followed by 5 bytes: MNUM, ADDRL, ADDRH, DYN_NUM, VALUE

-MSG_BM_DYN_STATE parameters Parameter Description MNUM Local number of the occupancy detector, value range 0…127; 255 ADDR 2 bytes, address type of the reporting decoder, coded as described above DYN_NUM 1 byte, indicates the transmitted state.
-0: reserved 1: Signal quality 2: Temperature 3: Container 1 4: Container 2 5: Container 3 6-255: reserved VALUE 1 Byte, state value.
+MSG_BM_DYN_STATE parameters Parameter Description MNUM Local number of the occupancy detector, value range 0…127; 255 ADDR Address type of the reporting decoder, coded as described above DYN_NUM Indentifier of the transmitted state.
+0: reserved 1: Signal quality 2: Temperature 3: Container 1 4: Container 2 5: Container 3 6-255: reserved VALUE State value.
 Dyn-num Encoding of value 0: reserved 1: Signal quality, value range 0…100

 The ratio of incorrect received packets to total received packets in percent is transmitted.